 Beyond each house community, SBSHC members can help run our non-profit organization by joining SBSHC committees or the SBSHC Board of Directors.
 There are many ways to get involved within SBSHC and help foster an excellent, active, and creative co-op community.

-Below are our rates for the 2018-19 school year.
 Future rates are subject to change.

 Each co-op house of the SBSHC is a close-knit community with a unique and dynamic culture.
 We cook and clean together.
 We organize our own parties, educational workshops, and other social events.
 We help run our non-profit organization and practice daily self-governance.
 And because we're doing it all together, we're able to live more sustainably and affordably.